 Behold, I give you Grilled Citrus-Marinated Mexican Chicken!

 You guys, I pretty much live for this chicken.
-It is so incredible
+It is so incredibly

 moist succulent and flavorful, the pictures just don’t do it justice.

-I took one bite and realized just how badly the husband and I need to get out of this Portland snow-globe of clouds and go somewhere beautiful.
-Sooooo I booked us a cruise to the Greek isles and Istanbul.
+I took one bite and realized just how badly the husband and I need to get out of this snow-globe of clouds and go somewhere beautiful.

 Aren’t those just the pretties oranges you’ve ever seen?